-Page County is named for John Page, who was a governor of Virginia.
+Page County is named for John Page, who was a captain in the Mexican-American War.

 E – Taylor County

 W – Fremont County

 Created: February 24, 1847

 County Courthouse – Clarinda

 Location: 112 East Main Street / North 16th Street